APH1997/aph1997/README.md

 [![GitHub Streak](http://github-readme-streak-stats.herokuapp.com?user=aph1997&theme=dark&hide_border=true&border_radius=6)](https://git.io/streak-stats)

 ### Hello friends!
 My name is Andre, and I am a budding software engineer.
 I love coding, digging/filling in holes at the beach, rollerblading, and poetry.
 I've developed three total fullstack websites during my coding bootcamp (App Academy): two solo projects (GroupTogether and HighrMe) and one team project (AudioDome).
-I am very excited to step foot into the industry and continue my coding journey; I find great fulfillment in the challenges of software development, and I am delighted to learn from and collaborate with other passionate people.
+What I love most about software development, is the tinkering and tooling -- finding new technologies that I can leverage in software solutions to my everyday problems.
+Of Course, this often means I end up with a wild meddley of open documentation, IDE windows, and terminals, but every tinkerer's workshop gets a little messy from time to time.

 ### :hammer_and_wrench: My (Growing) Toolbox :